NVIDIA-Merlin/NVTabular/examples/triton-nvt/README.md

 ## 2. Run example notebook:

-Now you can open the example notebook `movielens_inference_example`.
-In this notebook you will learn how to:
+There are two example notebooks that should be run in orders.
+The first one shows how to
 - do preprocessing with NVTabular
-- save (serialize) a worklfow to load later to transform new dataset
+- serialize and save a workflow to load later to transform new dataset
+- send request to Trition IS for transformation of new data with NVTabular
 - train a TF MLP model and save it in the `/models` directory.

+The following notebook shows `movielens_deployment_example` how to send request to Triton IS to generate prediction results for new dataset.

+Now you can open the example notebooks `movielens_serialization_example` and `movielens_deployment_example`.

 ## 3. Build and Run the Triton Inference Server container: